mysrcs/hugooooo/content/blog/2021-01-13-Regarding-ethics.md

 I learned today of an incident at GitHub, one of our competitors.[^1] A Jewish employee was fired in apparent retaliation for commenting "stay safe homies, Nazis are about" in one of the company's Slack channels.
-This occurred during an insurrection at the US Capitol by a radical right-wing, racially-motivated terrorists, at least some of whom were wearing Nazi propaganda, for the purpose of uprooting the democratic process to instill a fascist demagogue.
+This occurred during an insurrection at the US Capitol by radical right-wing, racially-motivated terrorists, at least some of whom were wearing Nazi propaganda, for the purpose of uprooting the democratic process to instill a fascist demagogue.
 The seditionist riot claimed the lives of at least six people.